1Password/scim-examples/azure-container-apps/ReadMe.md

 ## Standard Deployment

 Deploying 1Password SCIM Bridge on Azure Container Apps can be completed using our standard deployment guide.
-Any additional customizations can be applied from the resource recommendations as required for your instance
+Any additional customizations can be applied from the resource recommendations as required for your deployment.

 [Deploy 1Password SCIM Bridge on Azure Container Apps](https://support.1password.com/scim-deploy-azure/) using the standard deployment approach.